ainagari/ainagari.github.io/menu/publications.md

 #### 2022

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2022).
-One Word, Two Sides: Traces of Stance in Contextualized Word Representations.
-To appear in _Proceedings of the 29th International Conference on Computational Linguistics (COLING), Gyeongju, Korea, October 12-17._
+[One Word, Two Sides: Traces of Stance in Contextualized Word Representations](https://aclanthology.org/2022.coling-1.347/).
+In _Proceedings of the 29th International Conference on Computational Linguistics (COLING), Gyeongju, Korea, October 12-17._

 * **Aina Garí Soler**, Matthieu Labeau and Chloé Clavel (2022).
 [Polysemy in Spoken Conversations and Written Texts](http://www.lrec-conf.org/proceedings/lrec2022/pdf/2022.lrec-1.179.pdf).
 In _Proceedings of the 13th Language Resources and Evaluation Conference (LREC), Marseille, France, June 20-25._